 Once you’ve identified your aims for your estate, you can then put corresponding plans in action.

-Planning ahead for how your estate is taxed after your death is often a balancing act between protecting your estate from taxation and maintaining an acceptable level of control and access to your finances and assets while you are alive.
+Planning ahead for how your estate is taxed after your death is often a balancing act between protecting your estate from taxation while maintaining a desired level of control and access to your finances and assets while you are alive.
 Unfortunately, a higher level of tax efficiency generally means a lower level of accessibility.

-So what methods can be used for estate planning in the light of tax efficiency?
+So what methods can be used for estate planning with a view to improving tax efficiency?

 A will is an efficient method of transferring assets, including finances, to your heirs when you die.
 Generally, the higher the value of an estate and the more complicated it is, the greater the need to take professional advice in drawing up a corresponding will.